GoogleCloudPlatform/genai-for-marketing/infra/README.md

    - `sheet_gdrive_id`   ->  `sheet_template_id`
 1. Save the file.
 (In nano, **Ctrl+x**, then **Y**, then Enter)

-### Vertex AI Agent Builder Datastores
+### Vertex AI Agent Builder Datastores.
-This automated process will generate all resources to enable the Vertex AI Search service and a Dialogflow CX Agent.

-For this 2 datastore are created, two manual steps are required to complete the setup process.
+The automated deployment process created all resources to enable the use of Vertex AI Search service with a Dialogflow CX Agent.
+However, additional steps are required to complete the process of providing the chat agent with data to use on the Frontend:

-1. Domain verification: go to [Agent Builder Datastores](https://console.cloud.google.com/gen-app-builder/data-stores) and follow these instructions to validate the domain to enable Search Advanced features using  [Verify website domains](https://cloud.google.com/generative-ai-app-builder/docs/domain-verification) process.
+1. **Indexing Data:** Two data stores were created during the automation deployment; `Website` type for indexing information from your already existing website (if applicable) and `Unstructured data` type for indexing information from files like PDFs into Google Cloud Storage (GCS), this is what we'll be doing.
+To learn more about Agent Builder data stores, see [here](https://console.cloud.google.com/gen-app-builder/data-stores).

+    > **IMPORTANT:** Indexing data from a website requires domain verification of your website in order to use the advanced features.
+Domain verification is **out of scope for this demo** but you can find the steps [here](https://cloud.google.com/generative-ai-app-builder/docs/domain-verification).

+   Follow steps below:

+    1.  **GCS Bucket Creation:** Create a GCS bucket if you don't have one already.
+The following steps create a GCS bucket with uniform level access.
+Change the value of `BUCKET_LOCATION` otherwise it will be deployed to `us-central1`.

+        ```
+        export PROJECT_ID=$(gcloud config get project)
+        export BUCKET_NAME="$PROJECT_ID-marketing-data"
+        export BUCKET_LOCATION="us-central1"
+        export STORAGE_CLASS="STANDARD"

+        gcloud config set project $PROJECT_ID
+        gcloud storage buckets create gs://$BUCKET_NAME --project=$PROJECT_ID --default-storage-class=$STORAGE_CLASS --location=$BUCKET_LOCATION --uniform-bucket-level-access

+        ```

+    1.  **Copying Data:** We need to copy over some PDFs - Alphabet Earnings Reports from 2004 to 2023 -  into the newly created bucket using `gsutil`.
+If you don't have `gsutil`, please follow instructions [here](https://cloud.google.com/storage/docs/gsutil_install), if you need to install `gsutil`.

+        ```
+        gsutil -m cp -r "gs://cloud-samples-data-us-central1/gen-app-builder/search/alphabet-investor-pdfs" "gs://$BUCKET_NAME/data"
+        ```

+        You can also download the folder manually and upload it to your storage account.

+    1.  **Indexing Data Store:** Follow instructions [here](https://cloud.google.com/dialogflow/vertex/docs/concept/data-store#cloud-storage) to index the data store with the PDF documents we just copied over.

-2. Add Datastore to Dialogflow CX: once verified you are able to use Advanced features, you need to configure your datastore using the following [Data store agents](https://cloud.google.com/dialogflow/vertex/docs/concept/data-store-agent) within the Start Page in your [Dialogflow CX agent](https://dialogflow.cloud.google.com/cx)
+2. **Add Datastore to Dialogflow CX:** Once the pdf documents are copied over to your GCS bucket and indexed, you need to connect Dialogflow CX agent to your data store.
+Follow the steps below to do that.
+    - **Connect Agent to Data:** Go to your [Dialogflow CX agent](https://dialogflow.cloud.google.com/cx) and click on **Build > Default Start Flow > Start Page**.
+    - Under **Data stores**, click on **Edit Data Store** and select your indexed data store from the drop down of type: **Unstructured documents**.
+    - Click **Save**.
+    - **Test your agent**, from Dialogflow CX UI, to make sure it responds with the right data.
+Otherwise, ensure you followed all steps above.

+3. **Publish Agent:** In order to access your chat agent from the GAIM Frontend, you will need to publish it.
+Follow steps below:
+    - Click on **Publish**.
+    - Under **Access**, ensure `Unauthenticated API (anonymous access)` is checked
+    - Set your UI style  as **Side Panel**.
+    - Finally, click on **Enable the Unauthenticated API**.
+This will generate some HTML code that can be added to your website to display your agent.
+You can ignore this as the provided Frontend already has the Chat UI done for you.
+    - Now, click **Done** and exit.

 ### Backend Deployment
 To deploy the backend of the application run the following command from the `/infra` folder.
 You need to use values output by `terraform apply` (`region` and `cloud_run_backend_sa`, both without quotes and removing `<` and `>`) for this step.